casasin/htools3_extension/docs/_batch/actions.md

 : click on the button to apply the selected actions to the selected glyphs

 preflight
-: select this option to simulate the actions before applying them
+: simulate the actions before applying them
 </div>

 </div>